ascv/HyperLogLog/README.md

 Gets a signed integer from a Murmur3 hash of <i>data</i> where <i>data</i> is a string, buffer, or memoryview.
 Set <i>seed</i> to determine the seed value for the Murmur3 hash.
-The default value is objects default value.
+The default seed is HyperLogLog's default seed.

 ##### registers()